 Massachusetts defines the first language of ten percent or more of students eligible to take assessments in the State as “languages other than English that are present to a significant extent.”
 This includes only Spanish-speaking students in Massachusetts.

 Identify any existing assessments in languages other than English, and specify for which grades and content areas those assessments are available.
-Spanish/English grade 10 Mathematics MCAS tests and retests are made available to EL students who are literate in Spanish and have been in a U.S. school less than three years.
+Spanish/English MCAS tests and retests in mathematics and science and technology/engineering (STE) are made available to EL students who are literate in Spanish and have been in a U.S. school less than three years.

 Indicate the languages other than English identified in B.i. above for which yearly student academic assessments are not available and are needed.
-Other than grade 10 Mathematics MCAS tests and retests available in Spanish/English editions, MCAS tests are available only in English.
-State law (Chapter 71A, Section 7) has prohibited the assessment of EL students in a language other than English: “…a standardized, nationally-normed written test of academic subject matter given in English shall be administered at least once each year to all public schoolchildren…who are English learners.”
+Grade 10 Mathematics MCAS tests and retests and high school STE tests are available in Spanish/English.
+The state will conduct a review of the feasibility of developing Spanish translations of additional assessments in the future.

 Describe how the SEA will make every effort to develop assessments, at a minimum, in languages other than English that are present to a significant extent in the participating student population by providing:

-The State’s plan and timeline for developing such assessments; The state will continue to administer the grade 10 Spanish/English Mathematics test and retest.
-The state has conducted an internal review of the feasibility of developing Spanish-language assessments, and will pursue the development of test translations of the High School Biology and Introductory Physics tests once the next-generation high school tests are developed in 2019.
+The State’s plan and timeline for developing such assessments; The state will continue to administer the high school Spanish/English tests in mathematics and STE.
+Following an internal review, the state developed and implemented Spanish translations of the high school STE tests beginning in spring 2022.
+The state will conduct a review of the feasibility of developing translations of the mathematics and STE assessments in additional grades in the future.

 A description of the process the State used to gather meaningful input on the need for assessments in languages other than English, collect and respond to public comment, and consult with educators; parents and families of English learners; students, as appropriate; and other stakeholders; and The state has consulted with its constituents and stakeholders periodically since 2002 on the topic of developing statewide other-language assessments.
-Since adoption of the Every Student Succeeds Act and its focus on development of assessments in languages that are “present to a significant extent,” the state will again conduct a statewide dialog on this topic and solicit input from its stakeholders.
+The Massachusetts Department of Elementary and Secondary Education is currently gathering input from educators, parents, and others—in advance of an upcoming procurement—regarding a number of aspects of the assessment program, including assessments in languages other than English.

 As applicable, an explanation of the reasons the State has not been able to complete the development of such assessments despite making every effort.

-As a result of a binding Massachusetts ballot initiative in 2002 and resulting legislation (Chapter 71A, Section 7), Massachusetts has been prohibited from developing or administering assessments in languages other than English.
-The Spanish/English grade 10 Mathematics MCAS tests and retests were grandfathered, as advocated by Massachusetts stakeholders, because passage of the grade 10 mathematics test or retest is a statewide requirement to earn a Competency Determination and a high school diploma.
+As of spring 2024, the Massachusetts Department of Elementary and Secondary Education is in the process of procuring a new assessment contract and is gathering stakeholder input regarding other-language assessments that may be included in it.

 Section 4: Accountability, Support, and Improvement for Schools